elia/inesita-rb.github.io/_includes/application.md

 ## Application

-This is where all magic starts
+This is where all magic starts!

 ```ruby
 Inesita::Application.new(